 About Jane

-A terrifying diagnosis, a genetic defect, and a lifelong fascination with the history of medicine led Jane Rubin to put pen to paper.
-After an ovarian cancer diagnosis in 2009, Jane, then a healthcare executive, poured her energy into raising research dollars through the Ovarian Cancer Research Alliance (OCRA) while learning more about her familial roots.
-Her research led her to her great-grandmother, Mathilda (Tillie), who arrived in New York City in 1866, at the age of sixteen, married a man twelve years her senior, and later died of ‘a woman’s disease.’
-Then the trail ran cold.
-With limited facts, Jane was determined to give Mathilda a fictional life of her own, imagining her rags to riches life, fight with terminal disease, and the circumstances surrounding her death.
-Threadbare is a tribute to her.
+A cancer diagnosis unveiling a genetic defect, together with a lifelong fascination with the history of medicine, propelled Jane Rubin to put pen to paper.
+In 2009, Jane, then a healthcare executive, first poured her energy into raising research dollars for ovarian cancer (Ovarian Cancer Research Alliance (OCRA)while learning more about her familial roots.
+Her research led her to Mathilda (Tillie), her great-grandmother, who arrived in New York City in 1866 at sixteen, married a man twelve years her senior, and later died of ‘a woman’s disease.’
+Then, the trail ran cold.
+With limited facts, she was determined to give Tillie an exciting fictional life of her own.
+Jane was left imagining Tillie’s life, her fight with terminal disease, and the circumstances surrounding her death.

-Ms. Rubin’s research of the history of New York City, its ultra-conservative reproductive laws, and the state of medicine during that era has culminated in a suspenseful, fast-paced, historical fiction series.
-Her engaging characters confront the shifting role of midwives, the dangers of pregnancy, the infamous Blackwell’s Workhouse, and the perilous road to financial success.
-In the Hands of Women (Level Best Books) is Ms. Rubin’s debut novel.
-Her previous publications include her essay memoir, Almost a Princess, My Life as a Two Time Cancer Survivor (Next Generation Indie Book - Finalist), and numerous essays in trade journals.
+Her research of the history of New York City, its ultra-conservative reproductive laws, and the state of medicine during that era has culminated in a suspenseful, fast-paced, award-winning three-book historical series.
+Her engaging characters are confronted with the shifting role of midwives, the dangers of pregnancy, the infamous Blackwell’s Workhouse, and the perilous road to financial success.
+In the Hands of Women, 5/23 (Level Best Books) and its prequel, Threadbare, 5/24 (Level Best Books), have been enjoyed by fans of historical fiction.
+Over There, the third in the trilogy (6/25 Level Best Books), will transport members of the Isaacson family into the heart of France in World War 1, challenging the family values they dearly cherish.
+Over There was shortlisted by the Historical Novel Society for the 2024 First Chapters Competition.

 Ms. Rubin, a graduate of University of Michigan (BS,MS) and Washington University (MBA), retired from a 30-year career as a health care executive to begin writing full-time.
 She lives with her husband, David, an attorney, in Northern New Jersey.
 Between them, they have five adult children and seven grandchildren.